 For information about See Compiled files, messages (warnings, errors, and notes), user options set for synthesis, state machine extraction information, including a list of reachable states.
-Compiler Report, on page 259 Buffers added to clocks in certain supported technologies.
-Timing Reports, on page 263 Buffers added to nets.
-Net Buffering Report, on page 260 Timing results.
+Compiler Report, on page 263 Buffers added to clocks in certain supported technologies.
+Clock Buffering Report, on page 263 Buffers added to nets.
+Net Buffering Report, on page 264 Compile point remapping Compile Point Information, on page 264 Timing results.
 This section of the log file begins with "START TIMING REPORT" section.
-Timing Reports, on page 263 If you use the Timing Analyst to generate a custom timing report, its format is the same as the timing report in the log file, but the customized timing report is in a ta file.
-Compile point remapping.
-Compile Point Information, on page 260 Resources used by synthesis mapping.
-Resource Usage Report, on page 261 Design changes made as a result of retiming.
-Retiming Report, on page 261
+Timing Reports, on page 267 If you use the Timing Analyst to generate a custom timing report, its format is the same as the timing report in the log file, but the customized timing report is in a ta file.
+Resources used by synthesis mapping Resource Usage Report, on page 265 Design changes made as a result of retiming Retiming Report, on page 265 Design changes made as a result of gated clock conversion Errors, Warnings, Notes, and Messages, on page 265